mawiseman/mawiseman.github.io/_posts/2020-01-09-atlassian-confluence-deployment-plan-template.markdown

 If they maintain any manual steps within the related ticket(s) everything is moved as one.

-So to support this technique
+So, to support this technique
 - Any JIRA tickets that require manual deployments need to be tagged with `deployment-steps`
-- The deployment steps should then be recoded in the ticket.
+- The deployment steps should then be recorded in the ticket.
 I prefer to have a separate field but if that is not an option you can do things like putting them in a comment with a bold `Deployment Steps` title

 The default query I set in the template looks like this: `project = PHO fixVersion = 'XXX' AND labels = deployment-steps ORDER BY priority DESC`